We have one life to live, so we must choose our purpose well.

 That is what God’s gift of today’s technology affords, the means to communicate and form community around this valuable pursuit in unprecedented ways.
 Near and far, at any time of day, with minimal expense.
 We can help each other know God and his ways.
 We can help each other make sense of walking with the God who both reveals himself and hides himself.

-I will write weekly, but you can contribute as well, in the comments and by submitting posts to me the editor.
+Typically I will write every other week, but you can contribute as well, in the comments.
 We can ask our questions.
 We can give clear answers, or possible answers, or tentative answers, as God gives us more or less wisdom.

 In other words, none of us has all the answers, but we do have many.
 I look forward to learning from you, and I pray that you will learn from me.